 30 years SAZ – a success story!

 In 1991, twelve game designers founded the Game Designers Association (SAZ).
-In the following 30 years, it has become a powerful interest group with 550 members from 21 countries, which also has a political impact.
+In the following 30 years, it has become a powerful interest group with 550 members from 21 countries (as of 09/2021), which also has a political impact.
 Its successes are impressive.
 Today, game designers have a stronger position vis-à-vis publishers and can act with greater confidence.

 The Game Designer Association has achieved much during the 30 years of its existence and has become much more professional.
 This includes, among other things, the naming of game authors on game boxes, and increasingly, in the media.
 Other results are better contract conditions with publishers, the recognition of copyright protection for their work by the German Ministries of Justice and Finance as well as artistic recognition of their work by the German Social Insurance for Artists.